Frequently Asked Questions

 Is AkashJS production-ready?

-AkashJS is at v0.1.x — it's functional with 934 tests passing, but it's early.
-The API may change before 1.0.
-It's suitable for personal projects, prototypes, and adventurous production apps.
+AkashJS is functional with 1050+ tests passing.
+The API is stabilizing.
+It's suitable for personal projects, prototypes, and production apps.

 What's the bundle size?